GEOF-OSGL/OSMPoliticalMap/README.md

 User can set map projection, map scale and map language before process starts.

 # Warning
 Running these scripts require downloading OSM planet file (~50GB) and filtering data from it (extra ~100GB needed).
 The whole process of map generation can take many hours (~6 hrs in tested environment) on a standard PC.
+Internet connection is needed during the data processing because list of entities with ISO-3166 code is retreived from

 # Tested environment:
 Debian GNU/Linux 8 (jessie) 64-bit,